sy2002/QNICE-FPGA/doc/vbcc.md

    **IMPORTANT:** Do not not delete the existing `c/vbcc` folder while copying the new snapshot, but make sure, that you **overwrite** the existing structure.
-The reason is, that the QNICE specific folder `targets` in not part of the VBCC's snapshot package and without it, nothing will work.
+The reason is, that the QNICE specific folders `config` and `targets` are not part of the VBCC's snapshot package and without then, nothing will work.

 2. Run **`tools/make-toolchain.sh`**.
 This makes sure,
    that `monitor/compile_and_distribute.sh` is automatically being run first,